 People have very different views about spending.
 Add to that particular hang-ups or habits you may have, and it’s hard to find a universal method of developing smart spending ideas that will work for everyone.

-Here are some more specific ways to not only justify your big-ticket item but to create good financial habits in the process.
+Here are some more specific ways to justify your big-ticket item and create good financial habits in the process.

 If You’re Impulsive

-The problems with impulse purchases are that you feel that you must make a decision now or else an opportunity will pass you by, or afterward, you regret making a terrible decision.
+The problem with impulse purchases is that you feel that you must make a decision now, or else an opportunity will pass you by, or you will regret making a terrible decision afterward.

 Editor's Note